naomihng/Recession-UniversityTowns/README.md

 # data-science-course
-Capstone Project for my Data Science in Python Certification on Coursera
+Capstone Project for the Data Science in Python Certification on Coursera.

+This project uses knowledge of cleaning, merging, manipulating, and test for significance in data.